-The winds that push Venus onto shore are Zephyr and Aura, and the girl who receives her is one of the Three Graces or the Hours.
+The winds that push Venus onto the shore are Zephyr and Aura, and the girl who receives her is one of the Three Graces, or the Hours.

 Along with the famous Allegory of Spring, this painting is from the most serene and graceful period for Botticelli, who often suffered from melancholy and perhaps depression.

 The Birth of Venus, however, has bright colors that the Allegory of Spring does not have: it is painted with a mixture of egg yolk and light paint that makes it look like a fresco.

 Some naturalistic details are decorated with gold.

 Other works of Botticelli, such as his famous Map of Hell, are very dark and gloomy and belong to a different phase of his artistic production.

 The Map of Hell is one of the parchments that Botticelli designed to illustrate an edition of The Divine Comedy by Dante.

 Botticelli’s illustrations for Dante’s work are now preserved in Berlin and in the Vatican Library in Rome.